-After several days waiting, you finally get your Dell wireless keyboard delivered to home.
-With much excitement, you can’t wait to open the package and connect the wireless keyboard to your computer.
-However, in an air of awkwardness, you find your keyboard not working – whatever the reason, it just doesn’t respond at all!
+After several days of waiting, you finally got your Dell wireless keyboard delivered to home.
+With much excitement, you opened the package and connected the wireless keyboard to your computer.
+However, in an air of awkwardness, you found your keyboard not working at all, as if it’s making some sort of silent protest.

-Rest assured that you’re not alone because many people have reported the same issue.
+Rest assured that you’re not alone – many people have reported the same issue.
 Usually it’s not that difficult to solve.
-Now you’ll just need to follow this tutorial and troubleshoot the problem all by yourself!
+Just follow this tutorial and do the troubleshooting by yourself!

 How to fix Dell wireless keyboard not working